Food and the Scottish royal household: Stirling Castle

 Vaulted cellars which served as a kitchen at Stirling Castle were discovered in 1920.
 This included a bakehouse and larder for bread.
 There was a kitchen space and a "dressory" for the preparation of food.
 These preparation spaces open into a corridor which probably linked to the hall.
 Another, separate, kitchen was provided for James IV in his lodging now known as the King's Old Building, and there was a "petty larder", pantry, and wine cellar.
 James V and Mary of Guise had kitchens in the cellar of the new Palace.
+During the baptism of James VI, Lord Darnley's meals were supplied from the Queen's kitchen rather than the main kitchen.
 The location of the castle brew house has not been discovered.

 In 1533 a priest James Nicholson was in charge of the building fabric at Stirling, and he also fed cranes, herons, peacocks, and bitterns for the king's table.
 In March 1558 a carpenter Sandy Lawson made a cupboard for Mary of Guise's kitchen called a "gardemange", and a mason, Alexander Loverance, built a passageway from the queen's kitchen to a stairway.

 James V distributed clothes and food to poor people on or around his birthday.
 In September 1533 poor people in Stirling received west sea herrings and beer.
+Rabbit warrens at Stirling near the Royal Park, attested by the names Coneyhill and Kenningknows, ponds for fish and birds, and later, a dovecote would provide food and also add to the Stewart's image of wealth, abundance, and prestige.

+James VI was brought up at Stirling as a child.
+The accounts mention that William Brocas and Alexander Ferguson kept the ovens alight in the castle kitchen.
+Brocas was the king's fire-man, in charge of ovens and hearths.
+Brocas and John Murray were paid for maintaining the fire in the king's bedchamber.